 This growing phenomenon could be based the fact that more homeowners want to employ more natural materials over the old synthetic ones (which are rough and have a faux look)

 Hardwood flooring Glen Ellyn is always a popular choice for flooring but as of late white oak has been moving up the charts.
 This style works well with many different colors but also looks great just the way it is naturally.

 - Ultra-Matte Finishes

 This trend is growing in popularity among homeowners because of the low-sheen protective coatings for wood.
 Another reason is because they feel more natural under your feet and still add a gorgeous look.

 - Pattern Play

 People usually apply patterned flooring to high-traffic areas of their home to give it an interesting feel.
 Areas such as hallways and foyers are perfect for these designs.
 As of late however, we are seeing this more and more in formal settings like living rooms and dining rooms.
-(One example is this chevron engineered hardwood or diamond-patterned cork from LL Flooring.)

 Custom floor patterns are a huge trend that is gaining notoriety by the day.
 Styles that create unique designs with penny-round tiles to create checkerboard patterns with a new blend of colors that are authentic and original.